MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/VADE_MECUM.md

 YANG code for this, and some other files for installation, and a python file.

-In that directory, you can run `meson build`, `meson compile -c build`, then `sudo meson install -c build`.
+In that directory, you can run `meson build`, `meson compile -C build`, then `sudo meson install -C build`.
 This assumes you have already installed clixon and clixon_beh in /usr/local, it should install in /usr/local, too.

 Then you can start clixon with:
 ```
-sudo LINUX_SYSTEM_SYSBASE=/home/cminyard/tmp/clixon \
+sudo CHRONYD_SERVER_SYSBASE=/home/cminyard/tmp/clixon \
   clixon_backend -f /usr/local/etc/clixon/chronyd-server.xml -s startup -F -l e
 ```
 This will start with the startup database, which is fine.
-You will notice that it tries to fetch some system\_only data, we will talk about that later.
+The `CHRONYD_SERVER_SYSBASE` will be explained later.
+You will notice that it tries to fetch some system\_only data, we will talk about that later, too.

 Now lets set the port through RESTCONF:
 ```